bld010/FE-Trex/README.md

  - Type `i` from the command line to open an iOS simulator
  - Run `npm test` to run the applications front end testing suite

+## Description

+The problem: The world is a both a beautiful and a dangerous place, in that order.

+Trex targets two audiences:
+  1) Internet enabled world travelers and
+  2) These world traveler’s families and friends

+The Trex solution: Travel safe & travel often with Trex so you can keep others up-to-date on your well-being.

+Minimum Viable Product:

+ - Wanderer facing application allows users to keep track of their upcoming travel plans including trips, legs, lodging and transportation.
+From there the friendly dashboard shows their current location with weather and the local emergency phone number.
+Most importantly, Wanderer's are able to add Followers, their loved ones who care for them and worry sometimes.
+The Wanderers and the Followers are able to ping each other.
+With each ping sent from a Wanderer to a Follower the Follower receives their Wanderer's current location.
+In the case of emergency, if the emergency phone number on the Dashboard is dialed all location information captured by the application will be sent to the Wanderer's emergency contact.

+ - Follower facing application allows users to view their Wanderer’s trip itinerary details as well as check-in on their loved ones on the road, pinging their Wanderer's request for a check-in.

 ## Tech Stack
 * React Native
 * Expo